The Legal Position on Attendance

 - Make sure children come to school on time.
 School opens at 8.50 am each day and lessons start straight away.
 Children who arrive even a few minutes late are missing out on learning opportunities.
 Please also be aware that if children arrive after the register has closed then they will be marked as absent without authorisation.

 - If a child is ill, please telephone the school office on each morning of the absence.
-On the child’s return to school, please confirm the reason in writing, otherwise the absence will be unauthorised.

 - Make children's general medical check-up appointments for the school holidays.